How 'do us a favor' led to Trump impeachment ... | Taiwan News

 For Trump, it's about making a deal.

-Associated Press writers Lisa Mascaro, Michael Balsamo and Mary Clare Jalonick contributed to this report.
+Associated Press writers Lisa Mascaro, Mike Balsamo and Mary Clare Jalonick contributed to this report.